EmoCAST: Emotional Talking Portrait via Emotive Text Description: Methodology

 \subsection{Progressive Emotion-aware Training}

-Comparing larger-scale in-the-wild talking video datasets with unknown expression, high-quality emotional talking-head video datasets are relatively small.
-Thus, optimizing the utilization of limited emotional data is critical for effective model training.
-Our investigation demonstrates that training strategies play a pivotal role in capturing precise emotional features, yielding two key findings.
-First, we propose an emotion-aware sampling strategy, which enhances emotional modeling by learning the transformation from neutral to expressive facial representations.
-Second, we design a progressive functional training strategy that adopts a coarse-to-fine approach to hierarchically refine overall motion, emotional expression, and lip synchronization.
-Thus, similar to Hallo~\cite{xu2024hallo}, our method initially trains the spatial layers to learn expression information at the image level, enabling emotion-conditioned image-to-image generation.
+Efficient use of our proposed dataset is critical for training high-performing emotional talking-head models.
+We demonstrate that training strategies are pivotal and introduce two key strategies.
+First, we propose emotion-aware sampling strategy~(Sec.~\ref{sec:train1}), which enhances emotion modeling by learning the transformation from neutral to expressive facial representations.
+Second, we design a progressive functional training~(Sec.~\ref{sec:train2}), a coarse-to-fine scheme that hierarchically refines overall motion, emotional expression, and lip synchronization.
+Concretely, our method initially trains the spatial layers to capture image-level expression information, enabling emotion-conditioned image-to-image generation.
 Then, the model is trained for temporal modeling.
-Building upon the learned emotional image generation, we implement a coarse-to-fine data sampling strategy to achieve audio-driven emotional video synthesis.
+Building upon the learned emotional image generation, we implement a phased data sampling strategy to achieve audio-driven emotional video synthesis.

-\subsubsection{Emotion-aware Sampling Training Strategy.}
+\subsubsection{Emotion-aware Sampling Training Strategy}

-In the first training stage for emotional image-to-image generation, we employ an emotion-aware sampling strategy to ensure the model learns the distinct characteristics of diverse emotional expressions effectively.
+In the first training stage for emotional image-to-image generation, we employ an emotion-aware sampling strategy to enable effective learning of the distinctive characteristics of diverse emotional expressions.
 Specifically, when training on a specific emotion, we avoid sampling both reference and target images from the same emotional video sequence.
 Instead, the target image is randomly sampled from the corresponding emotional video, while the reference image is randomly selected from the neutral expression video of the same identity as shown in Fig.\ref{fig:train}.
-This approach strengthens the model's ability to discern the differences between various expressions and neutral expressions, thereby improving its capacity to learn distinctive emotional features.
+This approach strengthens the model's ability to discern the differences between various expressions and neutral expressions, thereby improving its capacity to capture expression-specific features.

-\subsubsection{Progressive Functional Training Strategy.}
+\subsubsection{Progressive Functional Training Strategy}

 As illustrated in Fig. \ref{fig:train}, we introduce a progressive functional training strategy implemented in three phases: